What is a Furnace Cleaning?

 How are the two services similar?

 Air duct cleaning and furnace cleaning use similar tools: high-pressured air, powerful suction, and sometimes agitators.
 They both contribute to energy efficiency and improve airflow (and air quality) by reducing the amount of debris and contaminants hindering the HVAC system.
 The two services are often performed in tandem, for the most comprehensive system cleaning.
 Because the air ducts and furnace form part of the same system, it is highly likely that if one is dirty, the other is too.

 Which service do I need?

 For reasons stated above, it is usually a good idea to have both the furnace and ducts cleaned at the same time–but this is not a hard and fast rule.
-If your furnace is new (a year or so), and has a properly fitted filter (this is key), it may not need a cleaning yet.
-However, if your furnace is dirty, it is virtually guaranteed that your air ducts are as well, since the furnace blows air directly into the supply ducts.
+If your furnace is new (a year or so), and has a properly fitted filter (this is key), it may not need cleaning yet.
+However, if your furnace is dirty, it is virtually guaranteed that your air ducts are as well since the furnace blows air directly into the supply ducts.

 Regarding air duct cleaning, it is generally recommended that this be performed every two years.
-Ideally you would start with the highest level of service and then the “maintenance” level service will suffice for the next few cleanings.
+Ideally, you would start with the highest level of service and then the “maintenance” level service will suffice for the next few cleanings.
 If you are unsure whether you need either service performed.

 To simplify things and maintain a schedule that’s easy to keep track of, it’s advisable, when first taking up residence in a new home, to have both the air ducts and the furnace cleaned at the highest level so you can be sure that indoor contaminants and debris are minimized.
 For services thereafter, if you keep on a regular schedule, you’ll pay less for the cleaning, and we offer a discount on multiple services, increasing the benefit of having both services performed at once.

-Wanna dig deeper?
-Call us NOW.
+Wanna dig deeper? contact us NOW.